 Students get the inside track at McLaren

-A group of Year 3 Automotive Engineering students recently visited McLaren Automotive Ltd for an exclusive behind-the-scenes tour.
+A group of year three automotive engineering students recently visited McLaren Automotive Ltd for an exclusive behind-the-scenes tour.

 The visit to the McLaren Technology Centre in Woking on 14 November was an integral part of the Automotive Engineering degree course and enabled students to see advanced computer-aided design (CAD) and computer-aided manufacturing (CAM) in action in the real world.

 The tour began in McLaren’s design studio where ideas are first created and developed, and the design office where students got the chance to talk to engineers about the design and development process.
 They then moved on to the company’s impressive production facilities before visiting the ‘boulevard’ which showcases some unique and priceless McLaren racing and production cars, including Ayrton Senna’s record breaking F1 racing car.